From the dish, to sound. TasteTune creates music inspired by flavor.

 Jollof Wars

-This is a custom in which Nigeria and Ghana refuse to concede that their respective jolof rice is the most delicious in the world, and argue about it on social media and at events.
+This is a tradition where Nigeria and Ghana stubbornly insist that “their own Jollof rice is the world's tastiest,” arguing it out on social media and at events.

-It spread as a result of comparison videos and joke videos on social media.
+It spread starting from food comparison videos and joke videos on social media.

 There is a famous episode involving Facebook founder Mark Zuckerberg during his visit to Nigeria.
 He ate Nigerian-style Jollof Rice and commented, “It's delicious!”
 This caused a huge uproar on social media in Ghana.